 - 1. What is the name of the person certifying the declaration for your State?
-Christopher Hemmen - 2.
+Jennifer Iversen - 2.
 What is this person's title?
-Major - 3.
+Administrative Services Manager - 3.
 Who is your Governor's highway safety representative?
 Alberto Gutier - 4.
 What is this person's title?
 Director

-ine s state anirmatively accepts the State certification declaration written below by selecting 'yes'.
+The State affirmatively accepts the State certification declaration written below by selecting 'yes'.

 Yes

 Yes, uploaded certification document

-NO .
+No